Ushna-Naeem/-Library-/README.md

 _An effective library management system._

 ## Overview
--Library-  is management system built by the students of BS Software Engineering as their final sememster project for their course Introduction to Software Engineering at FAST, NUCES.
+-Library-  is management system built by the students of BS Software Engineering (Ushna Naeem [20L-1156] & Ali Raza [20L-1260]) as their final sememster project for their course Introduction to Software Engineering at FAST, NUCES.
 The purpose of this program is to provides the librarians and the library users with a easy interfaced, user friendly managment system to handle the
 1. Issueing of books
 2. Updating the book list of library
 3. Checking avalibility of the books